 You can use the NHS service if you are 18 or over and are eligible for a free flu jab.
 For the private service you need to be aged 16 or over (except in Northern Ireland where you need to be 18 or over).
 However, there are some exceptions (i.e. if you have a viral infection), but the pharmacist will determine your suitability during your consultation.

-It isn't necessary to book a flu jab you can just call into your local vaccinating pharmacy, once our flu vaccination service is available.
-We do advise that you ring ahead to check availability, where our Pharmacists in store will be happy to help find a time to suit you.
+It isn't necessary to book a flu jab you can just call into your local vaccinating pharmacy, or if you'd prefer you can book online.
+We do advise that you ring ahead to check availability, where our pharmacists in store will be happy to help find a time to suit you.

-How does the LloydsPharmacy Online Doctor service work?
+How does the LloydsPharmacy Online Doctor flu jab service work?